Canan Dağdeviren: Early life

 Canan Dağdeviren was born in Istanbul, Turkey on May 4, 1985.
+Her family is originally from Sivas.
 She is the oldest of three siblings, and has two younger brothers.
 Canan completed her primary education in İzmit, where she also attended middle school.
 However, her family was forced to leave the city after the 1999 İzmit earthquake, and she continued her high school education in Adana.

 Dagdeviren was drawn to scientific exploration from a very young age.
-In an interview with Discover Magazine, she recalls being fascinated by smashing rocks together and producing sparks, saying "I loved the idea that you deform this material and create sparks i t was very exciting."
+In an interview with Discover Magazine, she recalls being fascinated by smashing rocks together and producing sparks, saying "I loved the idea that you deform this material and create sparks.
+It was very exciting."
 Another source of inspiration came from a book that her father gave her on the life of Marie Curie.
 She quickly became infatuated not just with Curie's work, but also with the research conducted by her husband Pierre Curie, who Dagdeviren considers her "scientific love."
 Pierre and his brother Jacques first described piezoelectricity in 1880, a concept that would later serve as the driving force behind many of Dagdeviren's own projects and applications.

 Finally, at the heart of her work is Dagdeviren's own family.
 An early source of inspiration was learning about her grandfather, who died of heart failure at age 28.
 Even as a young girl, she promised herself that someday she would create technology that would decode and monitor similar health issues to honor his memory.